Chapter 1:

 Those weren’t even the biggest changes.

 The hall wasn’t small anymore.
 It was huge, with a ceiling that stretched up at least thirty feet high.
-There were stained glass windows that let the light in beautifully; but that shouldn’t be happening because it was raining.
+There were stained glass windows that let the light in beautifully; but that shouldn’t have been happening because it was raining.

 I ran out of the main room towards the entrance hall.
 However, instead of the small wooden double doors that I expected to see at the entrance to the main hall, the doors were huge.
 Not only that, but they were intricately decorated with images of angels and flowering vines.